Publication-grade and colorblind-safe color palettes for scientific figures, graphs, pie charts, combo charts, and diagrams, with HEX values.

 Heatmaps — a sequential palette for one-directional magnitude, or a diverging palette when there's a meaningful center (zero, baseline, control).
 Avoid rainbow heatmaps entirely.

 The unifying principle: color should reduce the reader's work, not add to it.
+Good color palettes for graphs do not just look attractive; they make categories, order, and emphasis legible at a glance.
 When a palette makes you reach for the legend repeatedly, it's doing the opposite of its job.
 For the broader set of avoidable figure errors, see 5 common mistakes when creating scientific figures.

 Poster-Specific Color Palettes